new born baby on mom's chest

 I knew I had to stay calm instead of going to full-on fear, but I still worried.
 I heard there was a chance that laboring moms might have to deliver without a support person.
 I was also nervous about being around other patients who would be infected with the virus.
 Would the hospital be a safe place during a pandemic?

 I brought all of my concerns to my OB-GYN Dr. Aimee VanStraaten and she was really helpful.
-She walked me through how everything would go when we got to St. Luke’s.
+She walked me through how everything would go when we got to Aspirus St. Luke’s.
 She told me about all the precautions that were in place, like having security check points and everyone wearing masks.
 She let me know that I would be able to have my husband with me during the delivery.
 Talking to her eased my worries and made me feel ready for what was ahead of us.
 Everything went as planned up until 35 weeks in.

 An extra-early delivery